ScripturalStudies

 Does it shift the focus away from Christ?

-Do I use it as some sort of charm or magic to be trusted more than Christ?
+Is it used, perhaps, as a charm or magic to be trusted more than Christ?

-I would consider these questions deeply, since the human heart can deceive us into focusing on the object rather than the subject (the person of Christ).
+It's advantageous to consider these questions, since the human heart can deceive us to focus on the object rather than the subject—Christ himself.
 (See Jeremiah 17:9)

-What if some feel that a physical cross helps them?
-If so, examine the heart to be sure your eyes are fixed on Jesus and not on the object.
-True believers are urged to “Walk by faith, not by sight” (2 Cor 5:7).
-If religious objects, including crosses, cause me to walk "by sight" rather than "by faith", then something needs to be changed.
+We are urged to “walk by faith, not by sight” (2 Cor 5:7).
+If religious objects, including crosses, cause one to walk "by sight" rather than "by faith", then a change is needed.

 For obvious reasons, God forbade His people to make images or objects of Him to be idolized.
-Also, there are hardly any descriptions of Jesus' appearance in the New Testament.
-For this reason, we find no records of first-century Christians using objects or symbols in their worship, depicting Jesus, His death or resurrection!
+Also, there are hardly any descriptions of Jesus' physical appearance.
+For this reason, there hardly any records of first-century Christians using objects or symbols in their worship, depicting Jesus, His death or resurrection!

 Once, God instructed Moses to make a “Bronze serpent on a pole” ( Num 21:8 ), so that anyone bitten could look at it and live.
 Apparently, that object was preserved, and later idolized and worshipped during Israel’s apostasy, as recorded in 2 Kings 18:4,